ADE1472/ADE1472/README.md

 - 👋 Hi, I’m ADE
-- 👀 I’m interested in Javascript coding
+- 👀 I’m a Web Developer, Data Scientist
-- 🌱 I’m currently learning Phyton
+- 🌱 I use Phyton, R, SQL, Andriod Studio, Java & HTML
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me +447599686919